-International Cat Day is a celebration of the cat’s independent nature, as well as their long history of companionship with humans.
+International Cat Day is a cat appreciation day, celebrating the cat’s independent nature, as well as its long history of companionship with humans.
 Celebrated the cat-loving way on August 8th, this day is a purrfect way to get people excited about one of the most popular pets in America.

 For many families, it’s not just their pet—it’s also the family member that comes with treats.